 - Based on the initial findings from the depth interviews, design and run an online qualitative research community and expand our sample to 40 to 50 people

 - Undertake detailed analysis of the qualitative data

 - Provide you with a strategic research report and set of practical recommendations

 - Run a concluding collaborative partner workshop on 8th December 2020 to discuss the results and share action ideas with you.

 How much does it cost?

-Joining this collaboration means you will have access to the valuable insights and practical recommendations for just £5,950 (excl.
+Joining this collaboration now means you will have access to the valuable insights and practical recommendations immediately for just £5,950 (excl.
 VAT), a fraction of the cost of commissioning individual research, giving you superb value for money.
 You and your stakeholders will also be able to attend the 8th December online workshop to discuss the results, network and share ideas to put the insight into action.